helio-training/fsad-0618-simple-store/README.md

         - optionally rename the cloned Repo by providing a project name git clone https://github.com/wes-cutting/graphql-prisma-boilerplate <project-name>

-# 2. Navigate into the `server` directory of the new project
+# 2. In your favorite terminal navigate into the `database` directory of the new project
+cd <project-name>/server/database

+# 3. Deploy your database using prisma
+prismactl deploy

+# 4. Open your project in your desired IDE and open the 'prisma.yml' file
+        - <project-name>/server/database/prisma.yml
+        - this file is used to deploy your datamodel to a prisma endpoint
+        - note the field 'endpoint: <prisma-url>'

+# 5. Comment In/Out 'endpoint: ' lines in your prisma.yml
+        - Line 2 has this line 'endpoint: ${env:PRISMA_ENDPOINT}' commented out
+        - The last line, as of the deploymnet to Prisma, should show 'endpoint: <prisma-url>'
+        - Invert those comments, bring Line 2 back into focus and comment out the new line

+# 6. In the 'server' directory create an environment variable file named '.env'
+touch .env

+# 7. In your desired IDE add in the falling values to .env file
+        - Paste in the Prisma URL from above in the prisma.yml
+        - You make up two passwords PRISMA_ENDPOINT="<replace-with-prisma-url>" PRISMA_SECRET="<insert-password-1>"
+APP_SECRET="<insert-password-2>"

+# 8. Configuration Complete

+# 9. In order to run your application you need to launch your client and server separately
+    # in one terminal window
         cd <project-name>/server

-# 3. Create an environment variable file
-touch .env

-# 4. Open your desired text editor and add in the falling values to .env file
+        npm install
+        npm start

-# 5. Open a new tab in the terminal and navigate back into my-app;
+    # in another terminal window
-# then run the app
-cd ..
+        cd <project-name>/client
+        npm install
-yarn start
+        npm start

 ```

 ## Documentation